 Many people seem to believe something like the following:

-These battles don’t consist mainly of Democrats proposing popular regulations or spending programs and Republicans opposing them on ideological grounds.
-The part
+These battles don’t consist solely of Democrats proposing popular regulations or spending programs and Republicans opposing them on ideological grounds.

 Rather, when there is organic, grass-roots disagreement over a particular economic intervention, Republicans will tend to side with the popular resistance to the policy.
 So, yes, the end result is Democrats offering “something” and Republicans offering “nothing,” but when Democrats are offering things that many or most people oppose, this only makes sense.
 Similarly, Democrats don’t advocate every possible state intervention.
 The parties fight over things that are actually controversial, rather than always taking the statist or anti-statist position.